 Allowing a tournament to proceed with a shotgun start is also ideal for golf course managers, as they can block out the tee times for the tournament in the morning before opening the course to other paying customers in the afternoon.

-Ultimately, now you know what a shotgun start in golf is – a win-win starting format that is a great way of managing the field.
+Ultimately, a shotgun scramble in golf is a win-win starting format that is a great way of managing the field.